Cincinnati Union Terminal: Innovations, reception, and legacy

 The terminal is widely considered the United States' finest example of railway architecture, and one of the last grand train stations in the country.
 The terminal was designed with a large amount of interior and exterior art, unusual for train stations at the time, intended to set Union Terminal apart and make it a model of modern Cincinnati.
 The commission was one of the largest of the time period.
 As well, the dome was the largest unsupported half-dome at the time of opening.

 The terminal is popularly recognized by the American public; it was the 45th most popular work of architecture in the United States in the American Institute of Architects' 2006-2007 survey America's Favorite Architecture.
 It was also recognized in the survey as the most popular work of architecture in the state of Ohio.

 In popular culture

 Union Terminal inspired the design of the Hall of Justice, a fictional Justice League headquarters appearing in comic books, television, and other media published by DC Comics.
 The Hall of Justice first appeared in the 1970s animated series Super Friends.
 The show was produced by Hanna-Barbera, a division of Cincinnati-based Taft Broadcasting.
 One of the animators, Al Gmuer, likely visited the terminal while attending meetings, and confirmed he was inspired by the terminal in designing the superhero headquarters.

+The exterior and interior of Union Terminal appear in the 2025 film Superman as the headquarters of the "Justice Gang".
+In the interior scenes, the Winold Reiss murals depicting the history of Cincinnati and America were replaced with similar murals featuring the history of metahumans in the DC Universe.

 Union Terminal was also featured in the 1996 DC comic book series Terminal City.

-In 2023, the station will be featured on a USPS Forever stamp in a five-stamp "Railroad Stations" series.
+In 2023, the station was featured on a USPS Forever stamp in a five-stamp "Railroad Stations" series.
 The stamp illustrations were made by Down the Street Designs, and Derry Noyes served as the art director.